Visits to New Quay

 We aim to provide opportunities for secondary school teachers and pupils to incorporate current scientific research from our Cardigan Bay Monitoring Project and surveys around the UK into their teaching.

 If you are interested in having a guest lecture visit your university class or group please contact us for more details about what we can provide.
+We have given many such lectures to support marine biology & conservation courses, run training courses in marine mammal observation, and supervised numbers of MSc and PhD students over the last 25 years.

 Part of a community group like Girl Guides, Scouts or the WI?
 And want to learn more about whales and dolphins around the UK?